vinaysisodiya007/Wifi_provisioning/README.md

-# Wi-Fi Provisioning using BLE in ESP-IDF
+# Wi-Fi Provisioning using BLE

 Explaination of the implementation of Wi-Fi provisioning using BLE (Bluetooth Low Energy) in ESP-IDF.
 Wi-Fi provisioning enables devices to receive Wi-Fi credentials via a BLE-enabled mobile app.